 Frequently traveling/field-based employees require mobile devices—sometimes multiple types—to effectively do their jobs.
 When choosing devices, consider balancing thin and light form factors with battery life and performance.
 Need anti-glare screens?
 Is WiFi performance ideal?
 While smartphones and tablets provide connectivity benefits, laptop PCs provide greater productivity results.

 - Workstations run powerful applications with efficiency, speed and stability and easily adjust to work load changes.

-- Desktops provide ease-of-use, reliability and powerful productivity in a range of energy-efficient form factors.
+- Desktops provide ease-of-use, trustworthiness and powerful productivity in a range of energy-efficient form factors.

 - Notebooks enable and enhance mobility and flexibility without compromising power and performance.